An immersed $CR$-$P_0$ element for Stokes interface problems and the optimal convergence analysis: Introduction

 The study of the Stokes equations is motivated to solve two-phase incompressible flows, often modeled by the Navier-Stokes equations with a discontinuous density and viscosity across a sharp interface.
 The Stokes interface problem is a reasonable approximation if the inertia term is negligible.
 For interface problems, numerical methods using unfitted meshes have attracted a lot of attention because of the relative ease of handling moving interfaces or complex interfaces.
-Unfitted meshes are generated independent of the interface, and can have elements cut by the interface (called interface elements), which makes it challenging to design numerical methods with optimal convergence rates due to the discontinuities in the pressure and the derivatives of velocity across the interface.
+Unfitted meshes are generated independently of the interface, and can have elements cut by the interface (called interface elements), which makes it challenging to design numerical methods with optimal convergence rates due to the discontinuities in the pressure and the derivatives of velocity across the interface.

 In the finite element framework, generally there are two kinds of unfitted mesh methods.
-One type is the XFEM \cite{Fries2010} and the cutFEM \cite{burman2015cutfem}, also known as the Nitsche-XFEM \cite{lehrenfeld2012nitsche} where the finite element space is defined on each individual subdomain separated by the interface and the jump conditions are enforced weakly using a variant of Nitsche's method.
-The basic idea of this kind of methods is to enrich the traditional finite element space by extra degrees of freedom on interface elements to capture the discontinuities.
+One type of the method is to enrich the traditional finite element space by extra degrees of freedom on interface elements to capture the discontinuities (see, e.g., XFEM \cite{Fries2010}, cutFEM \cite{burman2015cutfem}, Nitsche-XFEM \cite{lehrenfeld2012nitsche}, GFEM\cite{ZHANG2020112889}).
 For the Stokes interface problems, this type of methods have been developed and analyzed in \cite{hansbo2014cut, cattaneo2015stabilized,wang2015new,kirchhart2016analysis, guzman2018inf, caceres2020new,wang2019non,xiaoxiao2019stabilized}.
-The other type of unfitted mesh methods is the immersed finite element (IFE) method \cite{li1998immersed,Li2003new}, which modifies the traditional finite element on interface elements according to interface conditions to achieve the optimal approximation capability, while keeping the degrees of freedom unchanged.
+Immersed finite element (IFE) methods \cite{li1998immersed,Li2003new} are the other type of unfitted mesh methods which modify the traditional finite element on interface elements according to interface conditions to achieve the optimal approximation capability, while keeping the degrees of freedom unchanged.
 For second-order elliptic interface problems, IFE methods have been studied extensively in \cite{li2004immersed,he2012convergence,taolin2015siam,Guojcp2020,2021ji_IFE}.
 However, for the Stokes interface problems, there are much fewer works on IFE method in the literature.
 One difficulty is that the jumps of velocity and pressure are coupled together and it is difficult to modify the velocity and the pressure finite element spaces separately.